liborty/random/README.md

 ```

 ## Recent Releases (Latest First)

+**Version 1.1.2** The seed is initialised at compile time.
+This means that the same executable will still always produce the same sequence.
+For complete unpredictability, `set_seeds(0)` can newly be used.

 **Version 1.1.1** The seeds are now automatically initiated to the systime seconds, so the sequences are unpredictable.
 Initialise the seed manually to a previously used value when the same sequence is required.